unioslo/harborapi/docs/recipes/artifacts/get-artifact.md

 ## Fetching tags

 We can fetch the tags for an artifact using the `with_tag` argument.
-This will return a list of [`Tag`][harborapi.models.Tag] objects.
+This will populate the `tags` field of the artifact with a list of [`Tag`][harborapi.models.Tag] objects.
 This parameter is `True` by default, so we only need to specify this if we _don't_ want to fetch the tags.

 ```py